Washington Security Deposit Returns and Deductions

 Can a Security Deposit Be Used for Last Month’s Rent in Washington?

-Washington law does not forbid the use of a security deposit for last month’s rent.
+Washington law allows the use of a security deposit for last month’s rent.

 Landlords can include a provision in the lease agreement that the security deposit cannot be used for the last month’s rent until the tenant vacates the rental unit.